Using Mindfulness to Stay Grounded in an Upside Down World

 What makes you lose your grounding?
 Why are we not able to tap into our most powerful inner source when we need it most?
-These are questions I’ve been asking myself and as a result, have recognized that I’ve become trapped in the crazy antics of my mind.
+These are questions I’ve been asking myself and as a result, I've recognized that I’ve become trapped in the crazy antics of my mind.

 This isn’t a pleasant space to be in, even more so when I really should know better!
 This realization has made me take a step back and review what it means to be grounded and how mindfulness is the tool to get me back on track in an upside-down world.

 Whenever I’m grounded I’m in a state of being, living in the present moment.
 Grounding means staying focused on your body, the NOW, and your connection with the earth.
 I know I'm grounded when I’m calm, balanced, happy, and at peace.